Manan-Chakma/Manan-Chakma/README.md

 <h1 align="left">Hi there 👋, I'm Manan</h1>
 <p>
-Motivated, passionate graduate Master’s student in Computer Science in Perth.
+Motivated, passionate Master’s Graduate in Computer Science in Perth.
 Skilled in Python, JavaScript, and PostgreSQL, with a strong interest in problem solving across both frontend and backend development.
 I'm actively looking for full-time opportunities.

 </p>